 Counselling for eating disorders is likely to include exploring the reasons for your difficult relationship with food, building self esteem, and looking at negative thoughts and beliefs that may be triggering and sustaining your issues.
 This may support you in developing a healthier and more satisfying relationship with food.

 Take the first step to a happier, healthier relationship with food

-Most of our therapists work with food and diet related issues.
+Many therapists work with food and diet-related issues.
 To find a therapist who can help you with your eating disorder please take a look at the counsellors and psychotherapists working from Barnsbury Therapy Rooms, in London.